EdwardSchaefer/google-streetview-explorer/README.md

 	*9/21/2017 - Modified goToAddress function to change panorama position, globalized some variables
-	*9/22/2017 - Added cell that displays zoom level
+	*9/22/2017 - Added cell that displays zoom level *9/23/2017 - Made zoom level of panorama translate to FOV parameter in URL *9/23/2017 - Changed maximum FOV level from 180 to 120